omerxx/mac-workspace/README.md

 	* `brew install openvpn`
 	* Download the ovpn client from your openvpn server
 	* Add to `~/.zshrc`: `alias vpn="openvpn ~/Downloads/client.ovpn"`

+1. [Itsycal](https://www.mowglii.com/itsycal/) - A mini calendar for status top bar, super confortable and *open source*!

+1. [iGlance](MacOS system monitor for the status bar.) - MacOS system monitor for the status bar.